BitroBik/BusinessSimulator/README.md

 - 🛠️ Upgrade and clean your offices.
 - 🚨 Avoid jail by not paying taxes.
-- 🛒 Buy or Rent Place
+- 🛒 Buy or Rent Offices.

 ## Building Soon
 - ⭐ Unique Level System